StackStorm/st2docs/docs/source/reference/packs.rst

 .. code-block:: bash

     # contents of a pack folder
-   actions/
+    actions/                 #
-   rules/
+    rules/                   #
-   sensors/
+    sensors/                 #
-   aliases/
+    aliases/                 #
-   policies/
+    policies/                #
-   config.schema.yaml
-   pack.yaml
-   requirements.txt
+    tests/                   #
+    etc/                     # any additional things (e.g code generators, scripts...) config.schema.yaml       # configuration schema (replacing config.yaml)
+    packname.yaml.example    # example of config, used in CI pack.yaml                # pack definition file
+    requirements.txt         # requirements for Python packs
+    requirements-tests.txt   # requirements for python tests
+    icon.png                 # 64x64 .png icon

-Most packs will also have a configuration file at ``/opt/stackstorm/configs/<pack_name>.yaml``.
-This defines any shared configuration used by the actions and sensors, e.g. usernames, region names, hostnames, etc.
+Some old packs also have a configuration file at ``/opt/stackstorm/configs/<pack_name>.yaml`` that defines any shared configuration used by the actions and sensors, e.g. usernames, region names, hostnames, etc. New pack rely on :doc:`configuration schema</reference/pack_configs>` and keep their configuration files under ``/opt/stackstorm/configs```.

 At the topmost level are the main folders ``actions``, ``rules``, ``sensors``, ``aliases`` and ``policies`` as well as some shared files: